February 17, 2018

 The present one being the first time I use the procedure in a derivative/difference context, I do include both the transformations of the lake Victoria series, so that they can be compared with each other, as “obs”, “deriv” or “der” and “diff” outputs.

-In the meanwhile I note that Hderiv=0.781 and Hdiff=0.638, large enough to push toward the little effectiveness of the method in reducing or nullify persistence.
+In the meanwhile I note that Hderiv=0.781 and Hdiff=0.638 are large enough to push toward the little effectiveness of the method in reducing or nullify persistence (but always remember the rude method used here in computing H).
 Nevertheless, the spectral analysis could be affected in a positive sense by the lower Hurst exponents.

 Figure 5 shows the comparison among the acfs of the series.